swedenconnect/credentials-support/README.md

 The [DefaultCredentialMonitorBean](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/monitoring/DefaultCredentialMonitorBean.java) is the default implementation of this interface.
 It can be configured with a number of callbacks that can be used for raising alarms or produce audit logs.

+Note: When using HSM:s and setting requirements on the keys, it is essential that the usage for the credential is reflected in the configuration.
+Otherwise, the default test function may try to perform a signature for key that only supports encryption/decryption.

 > The [The Spring Boot Starter for Credentials Support](#the-spring-boot-starter-for-credentials-support) creates a monitor bean automatically based on the credential configuration.

 <a name="credential-containers"></a>